vjoel/tupelo/README.md

 * minimal central computation: just counter increment, message dispatch, and connection management (and it never unpacks serialized tuples)

 * clients do all the tuple work: registering and checking waiters, matching, searching, notifying, storing, inserting, deleting, persisting, etc. Each client is free to to decide how to do these things (application code is insulated from this, however).
-Special-purpose clients may use specialized algorithms and stores for the subspaces they manage.
+Special-purpose clients (known as *tuplets*) may use specialized algorithms and stores for the subspaces they manage.

 * transactions, in addition to the classic operators.